Date of Degree

 Copyright 2012 Induni Wathsala Siriwardane

 Siriwardane, Induni Wathsala.
-"Adsorption of citric acid on cerium oxide nanoparticles (nanoceria) : effects of pH, surface charge and aggregation." thesis, University of Iowa, 2012.
+"Adsorption of citric acid on cerium oxide nanoparticles (nanoceria) : effects of pH, surface charge and aggregation."
+MS (Master of Science) thesis, University of Iowa, 2012.